ACBlock/ACBlock.github.io/_posts/2020-09-13-Random-Offense.md

 Once we have our personnel, we can determine blocking.
 On a passing play, the OL will block as will the RBs and TEs from time to time.
 I do not know roughly how often the RBs and TEs are kept in to block.
 For this first draft, I will assume they block 50% of the time.
 This isn't accurate, but I'll keep looking to find this info.
 OL blocking is complicated, and it isn't something I understand perfectly.
 For this draft, I will simply say that the OL is blocking and can add in more complexity as I learn more.

 Once we know who is blocking, we can assign routes.
 Each WR will receive a route, as will the TEs and RBs who are not blocking.
-There are 9 basic routes that a WR will run, which can be seen at the folling link:
+There are 9 basic routes that a WR will run, which can be seen at the following link:

 [Route Tree](https://www.thephinsider.com/2016/6/20/11975890/football-101-wide-receiver-route-tree)